Welcome to EuMW 2020

 OTHER USEFUL INFORMATION

 It is highly recommended that all participants carry the proper travel and health insurance, as the organiser cannot accept any liability for any accidents or injury that occur during or when travelling to the event.
-Please also ensure that personal items are covered for loss, damage or theft either through a personal policy or by a corporate policy.
-We cannot accept any liability for personal items that are lost, damaged or stolen during or when travelling to and from European Microwave Week 2017.
+Please also insure that personal items are covered for loss, damage or theft either through a personal policy or by a corporate policy.
+We cannot accept any liability for personal items that are lost, damaged or stolen during or travelling to and from European Microwave Week 2020.